-Today your going to learn about swimming pool tools.
+Today you’re going to learn about swimming pool tools.

-Brushes, skimmers and vacuum attachments don’t last, especially in 120 degree heat.
+Brushes, skimmers, and vacuum attachments don’t last, especially in the 120-degree heat.

 Tools can dry-rot, wear-out and crack, leaving your pool unprotected because you’re unable to take care of regular maintenance.

-Pool tools generally will last me 2 years if I’m lucky, or one year if I throw it against the ground because the plastic clip breaks that holds it in places…ugh!
+Pool tools generally will last me 2 years if I’m lucky, or one year if I throw it on the ground because the plastic clip breaks that hold it in places…ugh!

 …but it really is up to you.